vfzapata/TechDocs/docs/software-architecture/Frontend-Architecture.md

 1. <strong>Modularity:</strong> Break down the application into self-contained, reusable components or modules.

    </br><strong>Why it matters:</strong>
-   - Promotes reuse across the application
+   - Promotes reuse across the application.
-   - Simplifies testing and debugging
+   - Simplifies testing and debugging.
-   - Enhances readability and team collaboration
+   - Enhances readability and team collaboration.

    </br><strong>Example:</strong> A Button component should be reusable across the entire app with different props such as variant, size, or onClick logic.